First impressions matter when coming from a guest perspective.

 What is a wow factor and how do you get comments from guests like ‘It’s lovely, I will be back” and they do come back.

 You see, we bought this motel in May 2016.
 While we were waiting for the sale to be finalised we stayed in one of the motel rooms.
 Each night the previous owner had maybe 4-5 rooms with guests in them apart from Sunday nights when she would often experience no guests.
 Not one person walked in!

 I walked through all of the rooms prior to the sale and came up with a plan for each one, there are 19 in total.

 During the first week, I did what I call “a quick freshen up” in each room.
 Gone were the awful, unstylish big multi-coloured quilts that screamed to a guest “I AM NOT CLEAN!!”

 Fresh, nice and crisp white linen with top sheets on all beds.
 Done!

 Next, we are lucky enough to have a reasonable sized kitchenette/lounge/dining room and a separate bedroom with ensuite bathroom in all of our rooms.
 The kitchenette consists of cupboards a full sized sink and bench.
 The previous owners had replaced all the bench tops so they looked fresh and the rooms were all painted throughout.

-I have learned over the years to look at every section of each room when I am upgrading rooms.
-At this point, I needed to update all of the rooms with my so called quick fixes and then concentrate on upgrading one room at a time in further detail.
+I have learned over the years to look at every section of each room when I am upgrading a motel.
+At this point, I needed to update all the rooms with my so-called rapid fixes and then concentrate on upgrading one room at a time in further detail.